Account storage¶

 Reading¶

-The revocation document can be read with wot revocation publish
+The revocation document can be read with wot revocation publish and verify commands as follow:

 Here we are reading the revocation file generated in previous step.